WebODM/OpenSfM/README.md

 [Documentation]: https://opensfm.org/docs/ (OpenSfM documentation)

 ## License

+The original OpenSfM code is BSD-style licensed.

-OpenSfM is BSD-style licensed, as found in the LICENSE file.
-See also the Facebook Open Source [Terms of Use][] and [Privacy Policy][]
+The current code in this repository is AGPLv3 licensed, as found in the LICENSE file.

-[Terms of Use]: https://opensource.facebook.com/legal/terms (Facebook Open Source - Terms of Use)
-[Privacy Policy]: https://opensource.facebook.com/legal/privacy (Facebook Open Source - Privacy Policy)